randombits-dev/heroicus/docs/docs/2_renting.md

 If you sign into your server right away, the server will most likely not be started yet.
 Please be patient.

-#### Stable Diffusion
+Docker servers typically start within a minute.
+Stable Diffusion servers take up to 10 minutes to startup.

-Takes around 3 minutes to startup.
-You will see the Automatic1111 UI when it is ready.
+## 7. Launch your server UI

-#### Docker
+When the server has finished starting, you will see a "Launch" button.
+This button will open a new tab that opens the software preinstalled on the server.

-Takes around 1 minute to startup.
-You will see the Portainer UI when it is ready.
-For security reasons, make sure to create an admin password right away.
+Docker servers will launch the Portainer Admin console.
+Stable Diffusion servers will launch the Automatic1111 interface.